DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: The Red Line station Cleveland Park (near the National Zoo) is about two miles away.

 An upscale, leafy-green neighborhood, Glover Park is tucked away just west of Number One Observatory Circle (the site of the Vice President’s home).
-The neighborhood is also home to several foreign embassies, including the Russian Embassy and its infamous underground tunnels.
+And like many DC neighborhoods, Glover Park is also home to several official sites — like the Russian Embassy and its infamous underground tunnels.
 For non-diplomatic residents, Glover Park is filled with row houses and apartment buildings, lined by Glover-Archibald and Whitehaven Parks, with a commercial corridor along Wisconsin Avenue offering casual eateries and service retail.

 The Logan Circle neighborhood is popular among hipsters and young professionals of the LGBTQ+ community.
 Residents have easy access to downtown, though they likely have to contend with traffic more often than not.